jvalcher/termfu/README.md

 ### Developer notes
 - Run `make help` to print all commands, descriptions, and associated scripts.
 Read the script comments for more information and usage instructions.
-- Feel free to edit the `scripts/.termfu...` configurations but do not include them in a PR.
-All watchpoints and breakpoints are persisted in `_data` files alongside their respective configuration.
 - Run `make todo` to print all source file tags, such as `TODO`, `FIX`, etc.
 - You can debug `termfu_dev` with `GDB` or `termfu`.
-One way to do this is to open a separate terminal or pane for the debugged process, copy its file name (`$ tty`), and then put it to sleep (`$ sleep 99999`).
-Back in your debugger, run `>>> tty <copied tty>` at the prompt and begin debugging.
+Open a separate terminal or pane for the debugged process, copy the terminal file name's path (`$ tty`), and then run sleep (`$ sleep 99999`).
+Back in your debugger, run `>>> tty <copied /dev/pts/x>` at the prompt and begin debugging.
+Adjust the `configs/.termfu_debugger` and `configs/.termfu_debugged` configuration files as needed.
 - The `logd()` function in `src/utilities.h` allows for `printf()`-style debugging when running `ncurses` by outputting to `debug.out`.
 - Run `make help` in the `tests/` directory to view available scripts.
 - All errors that require the program to exit must propagate back to `main()` using the formatted error macro functions in `utilities.h`.
 Standard library function error checking must include the `errno` message when available.
+See the source code for example usage.
 - It is recommended to create a shortcut for refreshing your terminal screen, as `ncurses` will make a mess of it when not shut down properly.

 <br><br>